felix-hilden/sphinx-codeautolink/docs/src/reference.rst

    (often just the original source) and the cleaned Python source code.
    The transformer must preserve line numbers for correct matching.

+.. confval:: codeautolink_search_css_classes

+   Type: ``List[str]``.
+Extra CSS classes used to search for code examples when matching the final HTML.
+May contain multiple values separated by spaces as they would be passed to :code:`bs4.BeautifulSoup.find_all`.

 Directives
 ----------
 .. rst:directive:: .. autolink-examples:: object